IkeThermite/the-commonplace-book/content/docs/2-projects/deep-calibration/neural_networks_for_calibration_1.md

 ---
-title: "Neural Networks for Calibration: Part 1"
+title: "Neural Networks for Calibration"
 date: 2020-01-03
 bookToC: 3
 ---

-# Neural Networks for Calibration: Part 1
+# Neural Networks for Calibration

 ## Introduction
 The purpose of this page is track my experiments with using neural networks to move the hard work of model calibration "offline".